Lesson Plan of Phrases with “Have”, “Go”, “Take” and “Make” in English Language

 - Ask the students to work in pairs or small groups and find at least five phrases or sentences with have, go, take and make each.

-- Give the students ten minutes for this activity.
+- Give them ten minutes for this activity.

 - Divide the class into two big groups and draw a column on the writing board.